CS340-21/MergeSortMusic/README.md

 # MergeSortMusic

+A web app for sorting your Spotify playlists using the power of merge sort!

+You can link your Spotify account to the web app and import playlists from Spotify.
+Then, using our sorting tool, you will be presented with 2 songs from the playlists, and by using the embedded Spotify player to listen to both songs, you can select which one you prefer.
+Rinse and repeat till the whole playlist is sorted using our sorting algorithm and your input, at which you can then re-import the playlist back to Spotify for your listening enjoyment!

 ## Branches

 - main - The final codebase for our project with all of the individual components merged together.